 Some people experience life more vividly, are more aware of subtleties, and process information more deeply than others.
-You may have been described as having a keen intelligence, and unbounded perceptivity; You may have been called or feel like an old soul.
+You may have been described as having a keen intelligence, and unbounded perceptivity; You may have been called an old soul or feel like one.
 Your sentimental nature means you are always pondering the transient nature of relationships and situations, and plagued by an intangible feeling of homesickness.

 Your sensitivity makes it hard for you to fit into the hypocritical aspects of this world.
-This is because you possess a particular kind of awareness to the truth, to injustice, to suffering, and to the painstakingly beautiful things.
+This is because you possess a particular kind of awareness to truth, to injustice, to suffering, and to painstakingly beautiful things.

 In our world today, the norm is to try and cover up our deep-rooted existential anxiety by means of numbing.
-When things get too much, it is in our human nature to want to close our eyes and pretend that nothing is happening.
-Many people have settled to dull their mind by engaging in mindless activities or consuming short-lived pleasure.
+When things get to be too much, it is in our human nature to want to close our eyes and pretend that nothing is happening.
+Many people have settled by dulling their minds by engaging in mindless activities or consuming short-lived pleasure.

 However, those who were born with a sensitive and perceptive soul struggle to do that.
 It is not that you try to be different, or pretend that you are special, but you just cannot shut down your natural ability to see and feel so much.